 More than 200 students from 14 elementary schools will enjoy books and busy mornings during the summer of 2019 thanks to Saskatoon Public Schools Foundation and the donors and supporters of the annual Summer Reading Camps program.

 Helping children become readers for life, particularly those who struggle to meet grade-level reading, is a key priority for the Saskatoon Public Schools Foundation.
 Providing learning opportunities for children over the summer months when school is out of session is especially important.

 Research has shown that student learning can regress during the summer due to limited access to books, an effect educators call summer slide.
 Summer slide is particularly pronounced in children from low-income families and has been shown to have a cumulative impact.
 Over time, the loss in learning can result in significant achievement gaps and contribute directly to lower graduation rates.

-Participating schools for were: Caroline Robins, Caswell Hill, Confederation Park, Fairhaven, Howard Coad, King George, Mayfair, North Park Wilson, Pleasant Hill, Princess Alexandra, Sutherland, Vincent Massey, W.P.
+Participating schools are: Caroline Robins, Caswell Hill, Confederation Park, Fairhaven, Howard Coad, King George, Mayfair, North Park Wilson, Pleasant Hill, Princess Alexandra, Sutherland, Vincent Massey, W.P.
 Bate and Westmount.